-For FlexFire LEDs, the name of the net new customer acquisition game is SEO, and focusing on this has enabled this B2B brand to attract the business of Disney, Apple, Ford, and more.
+FlexFire LEDs relies heavily on SEO for net-new customer acquisition.
+Focusing on this has enabled this B2B brand to attract the business of Disney, Apple, Ford and more.
 They do it by providing extensive educational material on their products and proving to Google and future customers that they are a subject matter expert.

 You don’t need a blog to do this.
 You just need evergreen, smart information, ideally using graphics and video in addition to text to explain your product, who it is right for, how to use it, etc.